dewittpe/emf_aggregation/README.md

 by `main.py`.

 ## TODOs:

-The abbility to specify specific conversion factors for CO2 by specifying a file path is hinted at in `config.yml` but is not currently implimented.
+* The abbility to specify specific conversion factors for CO2 by specifying a file path is hinted at in `config.yml` but is not currently implimented.

+* Years to report is currently hard code as mod 5 years.
+It would be preferable to make the years to report part of the `config.yml` file